IMCM-OX/interactive-analysis-terra/README.md

 ## Export your output to Terra Workspace

 Once done with your analysis effort, it's time to start doing housekeeping.
-First, if created files or products of an analysis inside the `output` folder that you want fed back to a Terra workspace for storage, this is the time.
-The process is almost similar to copying raw data into `data` subfolder using `gsutil` command line tools.
+First, if you created files or products of an analysis inside the `output` folder and you want them fed back into a Terra workspace for storage, now's the time.
+The process is analagous to copying raw data into `data` subfolder using `gsutil` command line tools.

 ```bash
 # copy files/products from `output` subdirectory to Terra workspace